pkdevboxy/features/jvm/ide-integration/README.md

 - scoped dependencies (compile/runtime/test/provided)
 - Java language settings

-A convenient model, modelled into our existing IdeaModel.
-Scoped dependencies allows distinction between compilation, runtime, test and “provided” dependencies but does not allows modelling dependencies between components of a single Gradle project inside a single IDEA module.
+A convenient model, modeled into our existing IdeaModel.
+Scoped dependencies allows distinction between compilation, runtime, test and “provided” dependencies but does not allows modeling dependencies between components of a single Gradle project inside a single IDEA module.

 BUT IDEA kind of abuse TAPI and figure out a lot of things on his own by inspecting the Project and ignoring most of IdeaModel, [including source directories when importing a Gradle project](https://github.com/JetBrains/intellij-community/blob/e154dbccda96d3f19afff5433109cef9f00a61d0/plugins/gradle/src/org/jetbrains/plugins/gradle/service/project/BaseGradleProjectResolverExtension.java#L285-L285).